Renesas-SST/rz-utils/README.md

 ### universal-scripts

-Scripts for flashing RZ images, compatible with both Windows and Linux OS.
+Scripts for flashing RZ images, compatible with both Windows and Linux.

 > [!IMPORTANT]
 > Refer to the README in each folder to understand the usage and configuration specific to scripts and tools.